-The log_sum_exp(lp1,lp2) function adds the log probabilities on the linear scale; it is defined to be equal to log(exp(lp1) + exp(lp2)), but is more arithmetically stable and faster.
+The log1m(theta) computes log(1-theta), but is more computationally stable.
+The log_sum_exp(lp1,lp2) function adds the log probabilities on the linear scale; it is defined to be equal to log(exp(lp1) + exp(lp2)), but is more computationally stable and faster.